 Landon Roper, 2020 award recipient

 Landon Roper is from New Mexico and eats Hatch green chili as often as possible.
-He’s always wanted to be a teacher, and is loving life in the DTC program where he has amazing colleagues and students.
+He’s always wanted to be a teacher, and is loving life in the DTC department where he has amazing colleagues and students.
 At school, he is most interested in critiquing social inequalities; at home, he is most interested in hanging with his family — human and animal.

 “My courses make many students uncomfortable because I want students to lead their learning.
 I’m always critiqued for having too little guidance or direction initially, and almost always told that it is worthwhile afterward.
 My courses aren’t rigorous in a conventional way, but they are more difficult than most other courses in that students examine the ways that they think as much as what they think.
 This is accomplished through iterative practices during semester-length projects, frequent large-and-small group discussions, and promoting a challenging and safe sharing environment.”